Rayquaza01/trashman/README.md

 next to the clock.
 (If you want it somewhere else, change the x and y coordinates above)

+Alternatively, you can launch trash.p64 with the `--tooltray` argument and drag it to the tooltray.
+You can use Ctrl+Drag to move it inside the tooltray.
+(Tip: Hold right click on the indicator to focus it first)

 The indicator will display a different icon depending on if the trash is empty.